Masters snooker schedule and order of play

 Monday 8 January

-- 7pm: Mark Williams v Ali Carter – BBC Red Button, Eurosport and Discovery+
+- 7pm: Mark Williams 4-6 Ali Carter – BBC Red Button, Eurosport and Discovery+

 Tuesday 9 January